How Active Education Scaled 10x While Managing 55 Remote Workers

 The onboarding process that used to take 15-20 minutes per employee?
 Now it takes less than a minute.

-For a remote team, the communication features keep everyone connected.
+For a distributed workforce, the communication features keep everyone connected.
 Lee set up messaging groups by region and program.
 Read receipts show who's seen important messages.
 Clock-in notifications alert him when someone's running late.

 "As part of our business, we want communication, integrity, and clarity throughout what we do with all our staff because they're remote," Lee says.